NUBIC/bcdatabase/README.markdown

 ## Platforms

-Bcdatabase works on MRI 1.8.7 and MRI 1.9.2.
-It will also work on JRuby (tested on 1.6+), provided that `jruby-openssl` is also installed.
+Bcdatabase works on MRI 1.8.7, 1.9.3, 2.0.0, and 2.1.2.
+It will also work on JRuby (tested on 1.7), provided that `jruby-openssl` is also installed.
 It is [continuously tested][ci] on all three of these platforms.

 There is support for having a different adapter defined for JRuby.
 It's very similar to the DataMapper support described above: if